Candelaria, Nevada

 Candelaria is a ghost town in Mineral County, Nevada.
 Today the site of Candelaria is dominated by the Kinross Gold Candelaria Mine on Mt.
 Diablo.

 History

-Candelaria was founded in 1864 when Mexican prospectors working the area discovered silver deposits on the northern slopes of the mountain.
+Candelaria was founded in 1864 when Mexican prospectors working in the area discovered silver deposits on the northern slopes of the mountain.
 In 1873, the camp's most profitable mine, the Northern Belle, went into production.
 The success of the mine attracted people and business to the area, and by 1875, the Candelaria district became the most productive in southwestern Nevada.

 As the population grew, there was not enough water available to support mining and the populated settlement.
 "The stamp mill in Candelaria had to operate as a dry mill, which spread toxic dust throughout the area.
 Unlike other camps where a wet milling process was used, Candelaria miners suffered from an extremely high incidence of “miners consumption” (respiratory disease).
 Inhabitants of the area breathed in the fine particulate dust created by the dry stamping process, which brought about respiratory tract infections and diseases which often ended in death".